amlanpati/SpotTheDifference/README.md

-# SpotTheDifference
-Spot the difference game using HTML, CSS and JS.
+# Spot the Difference Game

 ## Instructions
 1. Open `index.html` in a browser.